tmkn/npmsmell/src/content/dependencies/is-arrayish.md

 implementation: javascript.builtins.Array.isArray
 ---

+## About

+This dependency checks if you're dealing with an array.

-To check if an object can be used as an array, you can use the native `Array.isArray` method:
+To check for an array, you can use the native `Array.isArray` method:

 `Array.isArray` is part of the ECMAScript standard and is widely supported in modern browsers and Node.js.